ErZicky/PocketMark-android-markdown-editor/README.md

 📶​ PocketMark can work perfectly offline and does not have internet functionality but it's folder can be used by other app to sync notes

+🔍 Accessible by All: PocketMark is fully labeled and compatible with screen reading software, ensuring a seamless experience for users who rely on accessibility features.

 # What can you do to help the app?